mp-se/gravitymon/src_docs/source/hardware.rst

 Hardware
 ########

-There are lots of resouces out there on how to build the hardware for an iSpindle so I will not go into details on that part.
+There are lots of resources out there on how to build the hardware for an iSpindle so I will not go into details on that part.
 Here are two of my builds using the iSpindle PCB v4.

 .. image:: images/ispindel.jpg
   :width: 500